 - Quadruple bypass surgery: done when four arteries are blocked.

 A heart bypass surgery usually takes around four hours, and requires general anaesthesia administration.
 The amount of time will depend on the number of blockages, and their severity.

-During the surgery, your surgeon will make an incision down the centre of the chest to reach the heart.
+During the heart bypass surgery, your heart surgeon will make an incision down the centre of the chest to reach the heart.
 The ribs are then opened to reveal the heart, which is then temporarily stopped.
-A heart-lung machine takes over the heart’s function to circulate blood to the rest of the body while your surgeon operate on your heart.
+A heart-lung machine takes over the heart’s function to circulate blood to the rest of the body while your heart surgeon operates on your heart.

 As a heart bypass surgery is an invasive procedure, you will be warded in the hospital’s Intensive Care Unit for monitoring.
 You will also be cared for by an intensivist.

-Even though the surgery improves blood flow to your heart, it will not cure you of your heart disease.
+Even though heart bypass surgery will help to improve blood flow to your heart, it will not cure you of heart disease.
 You will still be at risk of future heart disease and blocked arteries.
 Aside from regularly taking the heart medications prescribed by your cardiologist, a healthy lifestyle will keep your heart disease under control.

 Make An Appointment